Police: Man who shot Moorefield officer a wanted sex offender

 Moorefield Police Cpl.
 Tyler Robinette and Lt.
 Melody A. Burrows were reportedly in separate police vehicles and in the area of Clay Street when the officers observed the man outside of a residence.

-Riggleman and the suspect, a West Virginia resident who has not been identified, were treated at the scene before the arrival of emergency medical service providers, the Hardy County Sheriff’s Office and state police.
+Riggleman and the suspect, a West Virginia resident who has not been identified, were treated at the scene before the arrival of emergency medical service providers, the Hardy County Sheriff’s Office and state police said.

 “There were some passersby who also stopped to offer assistance,” the chief said.

-The suspect was shot in the abdomen and treated initially at Grant Memorial Hospital prior to being transported Friday to an unnamed medical facility.
+The suspect was shot in the abdomen and treated initially at Grant Memorial Hospital prior to being transported Friday to an undisclosed medical facility.
 He reportedly remains under police guard.

 “He’s in another hospital under another name after being flown out for further medical treatment,” Riggleman said.